 Brandeis faculty are deeply invested in the post-baccalaureate program.
 They are practicing artists who are familiar with the field and also committed to educating the next generation of artists.
 An important aspect of this program is the many opportunities for students to interact with the faculty.

-At the end of every semester, students present their work for a full faculty review.
-A visiting critic also participates in these reviews.
 In the spring, students exhibit their work in the Drietzer Gallery, located on campus in the Spingold Theater Center.
 Additionally, students are encouraged to participate in the university-wide Bernstein Festival of the Creative Arts, which provides exhibition, lecture, and other creative opportunities.

 Once a semester, post-baccalaureate students travel to New York City, Philadelphia, Washington DC, or other areas rich in contemporary art.
 Accompanied by a resident faculty member, students visit museums and galleries as well as artists’ studio visits.
 These trips allow students to understand the context of their work and how it relates to the contemporary art landscape.